bison--/ADHDcase/README.md

 Select a text on any website and click the plugin icon, then the `Make selected text bolder` button.

+### Firefox

+Next to the address bar on the right is a puzzle icon, click it and there you can click and PIN the ADHDcase plugin for easy access.

+Select a text on any website and click the plugin icon, then the `Make selected text bolder` button.

 ## development

-After dragging the folder inti the browser, it seems chrome keeps a file-system hook on it.
+After dragging (adding) the plugin folder into the browser, it seems chrome and firefox keeping a file-system hook on it.
 All changes to the plugin are instantly present when reloading a website.

 ## known issues